magomimmo/modern-cljs/doc/tutorial-04.md

 ### Port the `init` function

-The previous bREPLing session demonstrated that we were able to define a CLJS function resembling the corresponding JS `validateForm` function, but we still have to attach it to the `submit` button of the login form when the `index.html` page is loaded into the browser.
+After a little bit of bREPLing to fomiliarize with some stuff, we were able to define a CLJS function resembling the corresponding JS `validateForm` function.
+But we still have to attach it to the `submit` button of the login form when the `index.html` page is loaded into the browser.

 Here us the original JS code: